-Want to some science fun and spread some holiday cheer as well?
+Want to have some science fun and spread some holiday cheer as well?
 Try this fizzy Christmas tree science experiment.
 Combine the messy reaction of baking soda and vinegar with the festive season and you’ll have the best time.

 There are so many variations of this activity because it’s always so much fun to do and get messy with your kids.